 A grip is a member of the crew at a studio that is responsible for building the set and handling the equipment that supports the cameras and lighting instruments.
 This is an entry-level position.
 Some grips, like the key grip and the best boy grip, are not entry-level, require more work experience, and will get paid more.
-The average base salary of a grip according to salaryexpert.com is \$50,136.
-Job growth for grips from 2018-2028 is projected at 8 percent.
+The average base salary of a grip according to jobmonkey.com is \$37,000.